mlcommons/ck/docs/tutorials/scc23-mlperf-inference-bert.md

 *Note that both MLPerf and CM automation are evolving projects.
  If you encounter issues or have questions, please submit them [here](https://github.com/mlcommons/ck/issues) and feel free to get in touch with the CM-MLPerf community via our [public Discord server](https://discord.gg/JjWNWXKxwT).*

+## Files to submit to the SCC committee

+You will need to submit the following files with the reference (non-optimized) MLPerf BERT inference results to obtain the first (min) set of points:

+* `mlperf_submission_short.tar.gz` - automatically generated file with validated MLPerf results.
+* `mlperf_submission_short_summary.json` - automatically generated summary of MLPerf results.
+* `mlperf_submission_short.run` - CM commands to run MLPerf BERT inference benchmark saved to this file.
+* `mlperf_submission_short.tstamps` - execution timestamps before and after CM command saved to this file.

+You will need to submit the following files with the optimized MLPerf BERT inference results to obtain main points (including major bonus points for improving exisitng benchmark implementations and adding new hardware backends):

+* `mlperf_submission_{N}.tar.gz` - automatically generated file with validated MLPerf results.
+* `mlperf_submission_{N}_summary.json` - automatically generated summary of MLPerf results.
+* `mlperf_submission_{N}.run` - CM commands to run MLPerf BERT inference benchmark saved to this file.
+* `mlperf_submission_{N}.tstamps` - execution timestamps before and after CM command saved to this file.

+where N is your attempt number out of 5.

 ## System preparation